Towards Efficient Medical Reasoning with Minimal Fine-Tuning Data: Introduction

 To investigate the interplay between sample difficulty and influence, we conducted a pilot experiment on the FineMed dataset \cite{finemedlm}.
-We partitioned the data into four quadrants based on these two metrics (Fig.~\ref{fig:intro} (a)) and then evaluated each quadrant for model performance (via fine-tuning) and reasoning quality, as assessed by Gemini-2.5-Pro, as detailed in Fig.~\ref{fig:intro} (b) and Appendix~\ref{app:pilot}.
-The results revealed a critical tension.
+We partitioned the data into four quadrants based on these two metrics (Fig.~\ref{fig:intro} (a)) and then evaluated each quadrant for model performance (via fine-tuning on them) and reasoning quality, as assessed by Gemini-2.5-Pro \cite{gemini25}, as detailed in Fig.~\ref{fig:intro} (b) and App.~\ref{app:pilot}.
+The results reveal a critical tension.
 Models fine-tuned on high-influence, low-difficulty $\mathcal{Q}_2$ data consistently outperformed those trained on low-influence, high-difficulty data $\mathcal{Q}_3$, even though the samples in $\mathcal{Q}_2$ are of lower reasoning quality.
 We found this occurs because $\mathcal{Q}_2$ samples, while easy to optimize, possess shallower reasoning chains.
-Conversely, $\mathcal{Q}_3$ samples are reasoning-intensive but provide weak gradient signals, leading to unstable training and lower downstream task performance.
-These findings expose a fundamental flaw in one-dimensional data selection: prioritizing influence alone favors simplistic samples, while prioritizing difficulty alone selects for noisy, hard-to-learn cases.
+Conversely, $\mathcal{Q}_3$ samples are reasoning-intensive but provide weak gradient signals, leading to unstable training and lower downstream performance.
+These findings expose an unavoidable flaw in one-dimensional selection: prioritizing influence alone favors simplistic samples, while prioritizing difficulty alone selects for noisy, hard-to-learn cases.